christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 I still need to add when a bush runs out of food, we need to remember that that bush ran out of food, and then look for the next closest bush.

+Before this though, there are too many issues with pathfinding that need to be fixed.

+## Pathfinding updates

+Problems:
+- no diagonal paths
+- we dont care about barriers in the path and surface objects go ontop of eachother
+- surfaceObjects dont consider their own bounds when pathing.

+This eating system doesnt work properly.
+Still eats at constant rate even if no food.

 ## Ai design

+Need to have a brain properties file for each type of ai i guess because when I want a central place to store each ai property so I can load it when I spawn a new surfaceObject in